 Due to the time required to convert certain materials into accessible formats, we may need to ask that you provide us with your course content in advance of when you plan to actually present it in class.
 We recognize that this is sometimes an imposition, but please know that we are here to work with you and to be your partners in making your course a welcoming and accessible environment for all of your students.

-If you are interested in producing materials that will be accessible to students with disabilities, please take a look at our Keep C.A.L.M. web pages.
+If you are interested in producing materials that will be accessible to students with disabilities, please explore the Document Accessibility Guides on the JMU Digital Accessibility site and visit our Keep C.A.L.M. webpages.

 Subjects of particular importance to those with visual disabilities include the following: